squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 Strange API
 ============

-Using accumulators as counters is very unsatisfactory, because of a klunky api and useless behavior around fault-tolerance.
+Using accumulators as counters is very unsatisfactory, because of a clunky api and useless behavior around fault-tolerance.
 We'll start by considering the api, the simpler of the two.
 Consider the most basic use case for counters, counting parse errors in our input data:

 <script src="https://gist.github.com/squito/6ba75eb102103cea266b.js?file=AccumulatorsAsCounters.scala"></script>

-API design is very subjective, but several aspects of this seems pointless complicated to me.
+API design is very subjective, but several aspects of this seems pointlessly complicated to me.

 1. Since we can really only use counters anyway, why bother with the complications introduced by accumulators?
 There shouldn't be any need to create the accumulator value up front.
 2. Though its perfectly legal to create an accumulator without a name, eg. `sc.accumulator(0L)`, it won't show up in the UI unless you give it a name.
 This is a constant source of confusion for end users, who don't know to pass in a name and think that the accumulators aren't working.
-3. In addition, just adding a name to your accumulator also has a side-effect that the UI will call `.toString` on the accumulator update from each task.
-So if you did use an accumulator on a more complex type with an expensive `.toString`, just giving the accumultor a name could destroy performance.
+3. In addition, just adding a name to your accumulator also has the side-effect that the UI will call `.toString` on the accumulator update from each task.
+So if you did use an accumulator on a more complex type with an expensive `.toString`, just giving the accumulator a name could destroy performance.
 We're left with the strange advice to users: if you are just using a counter, make sure you add a name to your counter;
 but if its something more complicated than a counter, be sure you do *not* add a name.
 4. Though we're storing the value of the accumulator per-partition for the UI, we don't have *programmatic* access to the per-partition values;